 Indigo garments trace back centuries.
 In ancient Europe and Central Asia, the woad plant Isatis tinctoria was used as the source for the dye; in Japan, Dyer’s Knotweed Persicaria tinctorium was used.
 Today, indigo-coloured dyes are used to give fabrics a remarkably deep, layered blue hue that gently fades with wear and washing, its beauty increasing as it ages.

 At TOAST, we take inspiration from indigo garments around the world, from hardwearing cloth in southern China to pale blue shibori silks from Japan.
 We find beauty in block-printing from Gujarat, bold tie-dyes from Cameroon and pleated linen smocks from rural France.

-At TOAST, we use indigo for tough, workaday denims; for light and heavy linens; for cotton jerseys.
+While regional traditions are readily identifiable, the same techniques occur again and again – tie dyeing, resist dyeing – so curious similarities crop up all the way from Northern Europe to South East Asia.
+At TOAST, we use indigo-coloured dye for denims; for light and heavy linens; for cotton jerseys.
 We use it, woven for us in Italy, as a component of wool and cotton coatings.
 We use it in beautiful heavy cotton herringbones and double cloths.
-The mills we work with to create our indigo-dyed fabrics – one in Japan, one in Turkey – are innovative and, while focused on tradition, thoroughly modern in their approach.
+The mills we work with to create our indigo-coloured fabrics – one in Japan, one in Turkey – are innovative and, while focused on tradition, thoroughly modern in their approach.